rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> The 57 on Heinz ketchup bottles represents the number of varieties of pickles the company once had.
+> It is illegal to hunt camels in the state of Arizona.

 [Source](http://www.djtech.net/humor/useless_facts.htm)